 Next to each equation are three options; the first one, Analyze, gives you the characteristic properties of the expressions, like their maxima, minima, domain, inflection points, etc.

 Read: How to use Windows Calculator to perform Date Calculations.

-The second option allows you to customize the way an equation is depicted on the graph.
+The second option allows you to customize how an equation is depicted on the graph.
 In cases where you want to compare two equations, you might want one to them to be a striped or dotted line/curve.
 This can help you do that.
 You can also change the color of the equation using this option.
 The last one is to discard an equation from the graph.

 Mathematics on this graph isn’t limited to algebraic expressions.
 You can also plot graphs for trigonometric equations (equations that use sine, cosine, and tan, etc.), establish graphs for linear and quadratic inequalities, and even plot graphs for various kinds of functions like modulus, absolute values, and the greatest integer function.

 Among the maze of buttons that are used to input numbers and variables is also Euler’s number ‘e’ and also the natural log (ln) function, so you can make graphs for exponential and logarithmic equations too.

 The natural log button is among the first group of buttons that show, but if you want to graph ‘e’ functions, you will get access to it by pressing the ‘2nd’ button, which opens the second group of available buttons on the calculator.